Home / Career Guides / VDC Engineer

 How can a VDC engineer effectively collaborate with project stakeholders?

-Effective collaboration with project stakeholders, such as architects, engineers, and construction professionals, requires clear communication, active listening, and the ability to share and interpret complex technical information.
+Effective collaboration with project stakeholders, such as architects, engineers, and construction pros, requires clear communication, active listening, and the ability to share and interpret complex technical information.
 Be proactive in coordinating and sharing design updates, addressing concerns, and seeking input from team members to ensure a successful project outcome.

 What role does a VDC engineer play in the pre-construction phase of a project?